-Angelman syndrome (AS) is a neurodevelopmental condition estimated to affect 1 in 15,000 people, both males and females.
+Angelman syndrome (AS) is a neurodevelopmental condition estimated to affect between 1 in 12,000 and 1 in 24,000 people, both males and females.
 AS is caused by a deletion or mutation in the ubiquitin protein ligase E3A (UBE3A) gene on chromosome 15.

 Characteristics of AS are delayed development, intellectual disability, anxiety and hyperactivity, severe speech impairment, problems with movement and balance, seizures and sleep disorders.
 AS has often been misdiagnosed as autism.
 Many symptoms persist into adulthood and people with AS require lifelong care and support from clinicians and caregivers.